alpiepho/coursera_go_classes/alpiepho/Course3/week1/Quiz.md

 They are using exactly the same hardware at the same time.

-They are using different hardware, but running at the same time.
+X - They are using different hardware, but running at the same time.

 Their executions are alternating in time.